cpuchain/ethers-ext/README.md

 - [] Example blockchain indexer

-- [] Types for internal transaction calls & support for batching debug_traceCall

 - [] ENS support for alternative chains? ( Like BNB Chain / Base for example )

 - [] Port for Viem